moggieuk/ERCF-Software-V3/README.md

       log_statistics: 1           # 1 to log statistics on every toolchange, 0 to disable (still recorded)
       log_visual: 1               # 1 to log a fun visual representation of ERCF state showing filament position, 0 disable

-The logfile will be placed in the same directory as other log files and is called ercf.log.
+The logfile will be placed in the same directory as other log files and is called `ercf.log`.
 It will rotate and keep the last 5 versions (just like klipper).
-The default log level for ercf.log is "3" but can be set by adding "logfile_level" in you ercf_parameters.cfg.
-With this available my suggestion is to reset the console logging level "log_level: 1" for an uncluttered experience knowing that you can always access ercf.log for debugging at a later time.
-Oh, and if you don't want the logfile, no problem, just set "logfile_level: -1"
+The default log level for ercf.log is "3" but can be set by adding `logfile_level` in you `ercf_parameters.cfg`.
+With this available my suggestion is to reset the console logging level `log_level: 1` for an uncluttered experience knowing that you can always access `ercf.log` for debugging at a later time.
+Oh, and if you don't want the logfile, no problem, just set `logfile_level: -1`

 ### Pause / Resume / Cancel_Print macros:
 It is no longer necessary to added anything to these macros -- ERCF will automatically wrap anything defined.
 If you have used other versions of the software then you should remove these customizations.
 To understand the philosphy and expectations here is the sequence:
 <br>

-During a print, if ERCF detects a problem, it will record the print position, safely lift the nozzle up to 'z_hop_height' at 'z_hop_speed' (to prevent a blob).
-It will then call the user's PAUSE macro (which can be the example one supplied in 'ercf_software.cfg').
+During a print, if ERCF detects a problem, it will record the print position, safely lift the nozzle up to `z_hop_height` at `z_hop_speed` (to prevent a blob).
+It will then call the user's PAUSE macro (which can be the example one supplied in `ercf_software.cfg`).
 It is expected that pause will save it's starting position (GCODE_SAVE_STATE) and move the toolhead to a park area, often above a purge bucket, at fast speed.
 <br>

 The user then calls 'ERCF_UNLOCK', addresses the issue and called 'RESUME'